Examples

 Foundation Models Characterization¶

-The following examples illustrate using the vllm_performance and SFTTrainer actuators which provide benchmarking experiments for foundation model inference and fine-tuning respectively.
+The following examples illustrate using the vllm_performance and SFTTrainer actuators which offer benchmarking experiments for foundation model inference and fine-tuning respectively.

-For adding actuators, we provide an example template actuator repository that can be used with our documentation on writing actuators.
+For adding actuators, we provide an example template actuator repository which can be used with our documentation on writing actuators.

-For adding operators, we have an example template operator repository that can be used with our documentation on writing operators.
+For adding operators, we have an example template operator repository which can be used with our documentation on writing operators.

 What's next¶